doug-martin/declare.js/README.md

 declare also allows the use of multiple super classes.
 This is useful if you have generic classes that provide functionality but shouldnt be used on their own.

-Lets define a mixin that allows us to watch for property changes.
+Lets declare a mixin that allows us to watch for property changes.

 ```javascript
 //Notice that we set up the functions outside of declare because we can reuse them